0xPoe/talks/slides.md

 <img src="https://avatars.githubusercontent.com/u/29879298?v=4" rounded-full absolute top-48 right-40 w-40 />

 <!--
-Let me introduce myself first.
+Let me briefly introduce myself.
-I'm Dongpo, a senior database kernel engineer at PingCAP, the company behind TiDB and TiKV.
-All our products are open source.
-So feel free to check them out.
+My name is Dongpo, and I’m a senior database kernel engineer at PingCAP, the company behind TiDB and TiKV.

-I'm also a big believer in Open Source and I help maintain Cargo.
-I'm pretty interested in distributed systems, databases, and dev tools.
-You can find me on the internet via these links.
+All of our products are open source.
+We build distributed databases, so feel free to check them out.

+I’m a strong believer in open source, and I’m currently one of the maintainers of the Cargo project.
+In the past, I was also a member of the Rustup and TiDB crates.io teams.

+Right now, my main focus is on Cargo.
+My interests include distributed systems, databases, and developer tools.

+You can find me online through these links.
+And feel free to reach out if there’s anything you’d like to discuss.
 -->

 ---